The course request process should begin with students and parents carefully reviewing the Course Catalog while considering questions such as:

 Do I have any graduation requirements to fulfill?

 Have I met the prerequisites for this course?

 How balanced is my course load for my learning needs and extracurricular activities?

 The Course Catalog includes titles and descriptions of course offerings for the upcoming school year, department overviews, and resources such as LWHS Graduation Requirements, UC Entrance Requirements, and a four-year course planning sheet.

 Students will be granted most of their requests, but are not guaranteed to get all of their first choices.
-In order to maximize placement in first choice classes, it is critical that students follow all directions on the course request form, including ranking the required number of choices, and submitting by 3:30pm, Apr 15, 2021.
+In order to maximize placement in first choice classes, it is critical that students follow all directions on the course request form, including ranking the required number of choices, and submitting by 11:50pm on the due date.

 Incoming 9th grade students register for courses by returning their course request forms as indicated by the Admissions office.